centreon/centreon-archived/doc/en/user/centreon_management/modulemanagement.rst

 This command will remove the module given in argument, it will remove its forms.
 ::

-   external/bin/centreonConsole core:module:Manage:uninstall module=myModuleName
+   external/bin/centreonConsole core:module:Manage:uninstall --module myModuleName

 If you execute this command:

 ::

-   external/bin/centreonConsole core:module:Manage:uninstall module=centreon-performance
+   external/bin/centreonConsole core:module:Manage:uninstall --module centreon-performance

 You have this this response:
 ::